cockroachdb/docs/v22.2/node-shutdown.md

 Client applications that connect to CockroachDB must handle disconnections gracefully, because from the point of view of the client, cluster maintenance is always a possibility.

-- Client application that connect to {{ site.data.products.dedicated }} should use connection pools that have a maximum lifetime that is shorter than 300 seconds (5 minutes).
+- Client applications that connect to {{ site.data.products.dedicated }} should use connection pools that have a maximum lifetime that is shorter than 300 seconds (5 minutes).
 - If a client application is connected to a cluster node that is draining, it will be disconnected, and must include the ability to try to connect again.
 Refer to [Connection retry loop](#connection-retry-loop).

 ## See also